 Media Environment Analysis for Jordan

-Satellite TV channels are popular in Jordan, like elsewhere in MENA, and the Jordanian Media Center is acting as a regional production hub for satellite outlets.
-The penetration of Internet in Jordan has been growing in the past five years with two-digit figures, and now Internet is used by about a third of the population according to Internet Word Stats, with the largest majority of online users who are also registered on social-media networks.
+Satellite TV channels are popular in Jordan, like elsewhere in the MENA region, and the Jordanian Media Center is acting as a regional production hub for satellite outlets.
+The penetration of Internet in Jordan has been growing in the past five years with two-digit figures, and now Internet is used by about a third of the population according to Internet World Stats, with the largest majority of online users who are also registered on social-media networks.

 While undertaking recent electoral and political reforms, the Jordanian Government and King Abdullah II have re-confirmed their intention to reform the legislative environment affecting the media, and searched for international expertise.
 Nevertheless, a controversial amendment to the Jordanian press and publication law was endorsed in 2012 that can censor content and hold journalists liable for posted online content.